 Tracing and analyzing the nets in a multi-channel design can be confusing, as the names have to change to identify nets that are repeated, but continue to be unique.
 To help with this, there are a number of options to control the display of compiled object names, including component Designators, Net Labels and Ports.
 There are also options for Sheet and Document Numbers, these will be important when you are ready to generate print-type output.

-The display of compiled object names is configured on the Schematic - Compiler page of the Preferences dialog, and are shown in the image below.
+The display of compiled object names is configured in the Schematic - Compiler page of the Preferences dialog, and are shown in the image below.

 Configure the display of compiled object names, superscripts are helpful for component designators.

-Typically you will want the designators and Net Labels displayed, Ports are handy if you are diagnosing an issue.
-Sheet Numbers and Document Numbers are also important and must be correctly configured, you'll find links to information about component and sheet numbering in the Design Annotation section.
+Typically you will want the designators and net labels displayed, Ports are handy if you are diagnosing an issue.
+Sheet numbers and document numbers are also important and must be correctly configured.
+You will find links to information about these in the Design Annotation section.

 If the Display superscript if necessary option is chosen, the current document view will include the object identifier from the non-visible view as a superscript.
 Configure these to suit your preferences.